NOOXY-research/NoService/readme.md

 ### Seperating backend applications from physical differences
 NoService provide a API layer that handle backend designer for connection, database and authenticity.
 Thus you other designer's project can basically deploy on any NoService framework.

+### Resource network(distributable) (not yet)
+Still working on it.
+With resource network you are supposed to put any kind of resource such as "database", "gpu" etc anywhere(hosts) that deploy noservice framework.

 ### All-in-one but async multithreaded
 NoService is supposed to be a all-in-one framework.
 But each service is managed by a worker which is separated thread from core.
 And since multithread, a service's restart doesn't require restarting the whole framework and maintain connection while relaunching.
 Which is a huge benefit in deploying on a production environment.